 - all standard requirements for claiming payments must be met; and - the employer must lodge their claim through the Apprenticeships Data Management System, unless otherwise specified. - (a) Effect date and time limit for lodging a claim

-The Effect date is the date the claim becomes payable.
+The Effect date is the day after the claim period end date and is when the claim becomes payable.

-Payment Effect date First payment Six months from the date of commencement or recommencement Second payment Six months from Effect date for first payment
+Payment Effect date First payment Six months from the date of commencement or recommencement